zkVerify/zkverifyjs/README.md

 - `includedInBlock`: Triggered when the transaction is included in a block.
 - `finalized`: Triggered when the transaction is finalized.
-- `attestationConfirmed`: Triggered when the NewElement event is raised by the zkVerify chain.
 - `error`: Triggered if an error occurs during the transaction process.

 ```typescript